auth0/docs/identityproviders.md

 1. A user initiates login in the app
 2. User is redirected to Auth0
-3. User's immediately redirected to Google for authentication.
+3. User is immediately redirected to Google for authentication
 4. User enters username and password
 5. User consents to disclosing information (name, e-mail) to Auth0
 6. A postback happens against the app callback URL